 We have focused our fundraising efforts on developing the Tetherow property and restoring the original pioneer-era home, but we will need the support of many hands and many hearts to bring this piece of Redmond history back to life.
 The project will require architectural plans, landscaping, construction, materials, and volunteers, but most of all, we need Redmond to believe in this project as much as we do.
 Whether you are a local business, an architect, a quarry, a service organization, a book club, or a bowling team, see how you can Take Action, or call us at 541-548-7275 to learn more.
 We will need all hands on deck!

-This project is still in the early planning stages but we are very excited about it.
-We are drawing on the immense aviation expertise in Central Oregon to pull together a day of aviation activities (hopefully) including paper airplane folding and balsa wood model planes, professional demonstrations of quadcopter drones and radio planes, hands-on drone training for kids (paired with professional operators), flight simulators, and virtual reality goggles so that children can see the high desert through the camera of a drone in flight in First Person View (FPV).
+This project is still in the planning stages but we are very excited about it.
+We are drawing on the immense aviation expertise in Central Oregon to pull together a day of aviation activities including paper airplane folding and contests, model planes, radio controlled planes displayed by Redmond's Field of Dreams RC Club, professional demonstrations of drones, hands-on drone activities for kids (paired with professional operators), and monitors to show the view through the camera of a drone in flight in First Person View (FPV).
+The Redmond Aircraft Fire and Rescue team will have their fire truck on site to show how they prepare to respond to air emergencies, and Warm Springs Test Range will display their E-Z Rig drone.
+The Bend and Sisters EAA Young Eagles will share their programs to introduce kids to free flights.
 We are drawing on the skills of educators, local businesses, and industry organizations to give Redmond families a full, fun day of hands-on aviation experiences.

 If you are interested in becoming an Aviation Day sponsor or vendor, please contact our Executive Director, Katie Hammer at 541-548-7275.
 If you'd like to help create a fun, safe aviation experience, please fill out this form to volunteer.